elliotbabilonia/elliotbabilonia/README.md

 - Hobbies: I play video games on PS5 and Nintendo Switch and I have been playing guitar for 5 years.
 - I am currently a Data Science Fellow at The Knowledge House.

 - Reach me at elliotbabilonia@gmail.com for inquiries.
+Feel free to connect with me on LinkedIn https://www.linkedin.com/in/elliot-babilonia-035504239/